Giving Ireland is a collaboration between 2into3 and Philanthropy Ireland. The Research is conducted by TU Dublin.

 Giving Ireland’s objective is to provide insights into charitable giving in Ireland and support informed decision-making.
 The Report is intended to stimulate dialogue while encouraging more detailed and transparent reporting of fundraising data.

-The Giving Ireland Report estimates the total amount of philanthropic giving Ireland for the year 2018.
+The Giving Ireland Report 2022 estimates the total amount of philanthropic giving Ireland for the year 2020.
 This includes Legacies, Corporate Giving and Trusts & Foundations.

 Where other reports focus on donor behaviour, such as CAF’s 2020 Ireland Giving Report, which examines the frequency of Giving by asking respondents whether they had donated funds or time in the last 30 days, Giving Ireland seeks to measure both individual and institutional fundraising in Ireland in a given year.

-Stratified random Sampling is used to depict the not-for-profit landscape in Ireland.
+Stratified random Sampling is used to depict the nonprofit landscape in Ireland.
 This involves splitting the population of organisations into subsectors and taking a separate random sample from each of the subsector rather than a single random sample from the entire population.

 When extrapolated, the relative size of each subsector is the same in both the sample and the population.
 Stratified sampling offers several advantages over simple random sampling, specifically it: